 As well as specialising in matters concerning Mediation we offer a full range of Family Law services.

 Thinking about divorce or separation?
 Are you dealing with a family dispute that seems to be unresolvable or do you think you would benefit from some advice on what the law is?
-Speak to our team of Glasgow based expert family lawyers for legal advice about alternative dispute resolution on 0141 221 1919 or fill in our online contact form Our experienced solicitors will discuss options available to you in complete confidence, and determine if mediation would be an appropriate pursuit.
+Speak to our team of Glasgow based expert family lawyers for legal advice about alternative dispute resolution on 0141 221 1919 or via our online contact form Our experienced solicitors will discuss options available to you in complete confidence, and determine if mediation would be an appropriate pursuit.